NickyKnackynoo/EEG-analysis/README.md

 # EEG-analysis
-Process and analyse EEG data
+Process and analyse EEG data.

+Cleans and analyses EEG data from 26 participants.

+2 Analysis in pipeline - Logistic regression and multiple regression